Eva Laila Hilsen - Norway

 Her houses are sometimes upright, alone, strong and untouchable, or fragile and vulnerable.
 Sometimes they appear in small societies or clusters, either supported or disturbed by an intruding house, standing on its head or at an angle.

 In her paintings, her colours are often complementary with nuances in between.
-She gets her inspiration from colours and patterns of nature, and borrow from nature’s ornamentation and symmetry, disorder and chaos, trying to impart nature’s patterns and the light that filters in and out of the patterns created by branches, twigs and buds.
-Also from her home place, the blue valley of Valdres, and from journeys in Norway and abroad.
-She also uses the camera as a sketchbook.
+She gets her inspiration from colors and patterns in nature, and borrow from nature’s ornamentation and symmetry, trying to impart nature’s light and pattern.
+She also pick up inspiration from her home place, the blue valley of Valdres, and from journeys in Norway and abroad.
+Often she uses the camera as a sketchbook.

 She paints and prints a black and white element in her works, which, together with her tight frontal house forms, adds a softer and more organic expression to the works.
 Together with paintings, linocut/woodcuts and etchings in black and white as well as colourful lithography, she also works with drawings, mainly in pastel and charcoal.
-She works with series and here house themes.
+She works with series and her house is the theme.

 Eva Laila Hilsen hasn't uploaded any images yet.
 Please check back soon!